personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 ## Client-side proving

 Okay, so if our gigachad friends at 0xPARC already implemented this method in [circom-ecdsa](https://github.com/0xPARC/circom-ecdsa), why don't we just use that for our applications?
-Well, a 5 minute proving time that only works on high-end laptops is from from a viable UX.
+Well, a 5 minute proving time that only works on high-end laptops is far from a viable UX.
 And generating proofs can't just be offloaded to the cloud -- for full privacy it's necessary these **proofs are computed on the user's device**.
-Otherwise you'll need to send your plaintext public key to a server to generate your proof, which grants it the power to breaking your anonymity if it wishes (short of _even_ fancier cryptography like [FHE](https://sprl.it/) or [MPC](https://eprint.iacr.org/2021/1530)).
+Otherwise you'll need to send your plaintext public key to a server to generate your proof, which grants it the power to break your anonymity if it wishes[^1].
 There's some half-server half-client models that have been deployed; we analyze those further in the [appendix](#appendix-half-client--half-server-models) of this post.

 But we claim any solution with a server obscures the true unlock of zero-knowledge cryptography.
 Another framing of the importance of client-side proving is that it allows people to **generate authoritative claims of identity without any trusted party**, a power us measly humans didn't have until this technology started to become practical.
 This means the user can have full custody over their personal data instead of trusting other (potentially misaligned) institutions to manage and verify it.